syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 {% endtabs %}

 >**NOTE**
-If you add the deleted occurrence to the recurrence pattern by removing exception date when any [exception appointment](#recurrence-exception-appointment) has been created for the mentioned exception date, the respective exception appointment will be deleted by matching with `RecurrenceId` and `ExceptionOccurrenceActualDate` from Schedule `DataSource` and recurrence pattern appointment created for that exception date.
+If you add the deleted occurrence to the recurrence pattern by removing exception date when any [exception appointment](#recurrence-exception-appointment) has been created for the mentioned exception date, the respective exception appointment will be deleted by matching with `RecurrenceId` and `ExceptionOccurrenceActualDate` from Schedule `ItemsSource` and recurrence pattern appointment created for that exception date.

 #### Add all deleted occurrences to recurrence pattern dynamically or clear exception dates from recurrence pattern dynamically
 You can also add all deleted occurrences to the recurrence pattern appointment by clearing the exception dates from the RecurrenceExceptionDates collection.